Build self-esteem in your teenager: Have you ever tried convincing your teen to participate in a certain competition or events?

 - Teens own thinking or negative self-talk that they are not good enough.

-- Have perfectionist tendency or grow up in a family that has high standards of perfection.
+- Have perfectionist tendency or grow up in a family that has high standers of perfection.

 - Parents or care givers who are unsupportive or uninvolved.

-- Has parents who are rigid and bossy or have an authoritarian parenting style.
+- When parents who are rigid and bossy or authoritarian parenting style.

 - Mental health issues like anxiety, mood swings, depression, body image issues etc.